csaf-auxiliary/csaf-website-relaunch/README.md

 under various Free Software and non free content licenses.
 For more information, see [LICENSE.md](LICENSE.md).

-The webpage was reworked 2025-03 by
-Intevation GmbH ([intevation.de](https://intevation.de))
+The webpage and repo was constructed 2025-03 by Intevation GmbH ([intevation.de](https://intevation.de))